prathameshnium/PICA-Python-Instrument-Control-and-Automation/CONTRIBUTING.md

 First off, thank you for considering contributing to PICA!
 It's people like you that make PICA such a great tool.

+# Building a Collaborative Ecosystem

+PICA is distributed under the permissive MIT License because we believe scientific software should be a dynamic, living project rather than a static tool.
+Our goal is to foster a community-driven ecosystem where researchers are free to modify and extend the codebase to support their specific instruments.

+We designed PICA’s modular architecture specifically to make this process straightforward—preventing the redundant effort of rewriting automation scripts from scratch.
+By contributing your custom drivers or experimental protocols back to the project via GitHub Pull Requests, you help create a more robust and versatile tool for the entire scientific community.
+Additionally, we rely on community feedback via GitHub Issues to identify edge cases and resolve bugs across diverse hardware setups, accelerating development far beyond what a single team could achieve.

+Commitment to Transparency & Reproducibility

+Beyond practical utility, making PICA open source is a statement of scientific integrity.
+Unlike proprietary "black box" software that obscures experimental methodology, PICA ensures complete transparency.
+By accessing the full source code, researchers can audit the exact SCPI command sequences, timing delays, and data handling procedures used in an experiment.
+This methodological clarity is essential for rigorous validation and reproducibility in modern experimental science.

 ## Where do I go from here?

 If you've noticed a bug or have a feature request, [make one](https://github.com/prathameshnium/PICA-Python-Instrument-Control-and-Automation/issues/new)!
 It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.